SBHarris1977/My-Weather-App/README.md

 to be clicked in the order in which they appear to work.

 I was happy that I was at least able to pull data from the API because earlier this week I wasn't able to do so.
-This app is a work iin progress.
+This app is a work in progress.

+Technologies:
+1. Javascript
+2. CSS
+3. Open Weather Map API
+4. JQuery